top of page

 Randall mandolins bring together several disparate threads in modern mandolin design to produce a versatile and affordable instrument with a big, clear voice.
 The current standard mandolin design features a flat back with a flat (kerfed and folded) soundboard like Italian bowl-backed style mandolins.
 The concept for the standard mandolin is essentially to build a Gibson-A sized instrument borrowing many construction details from Martin’s line of flat backed instruments that were produced in large numbers in the mid twentieth century.

 All of my mandolins include a carbon/graphite “spine” in the neck to provide the needed stiffness without the additional weight of a metal truss rod.
-Fingerboards often have an ornate "scroll" at the soundhole, others have a simple "point" like my guitars.
-Headstocks receive the distinctive 4-point "Compass" shell inlay.
-Hover over any image to see what it is called and click on any image to see it in a larger format.
-Instruments shown are currently available unless otherwise indicated.
+Fingerboards often have an ornate "scroll" at the sound hole, others have a simple "point" like my guitars.
+Headstocks typically receive the distinctive 4-point "Compass" shell inlay.

 Standard Mandolin specs